Standards, Fees and Application Form

 The fees are based on the cost of a yearly inspection and an administrative fee, which covers the support you receive from us throughout the year.

-Fees for care home settings from 1st April 2018 are here.
+Fees for schools from 1st April 2018 are here.

 What is covered by my Food for Life Served Here Award fee?